David R. Beck, Knifesmith LLC

 *KNIFE AVAILABILITY UPDATE: PLEASE READ*

-< (Left) "Type-2" WSK sheath shown w/full mounting package +
+(Left) "Type-2" WSK sheath shown w/full mounting package with added Kydex ferro rod loop & 4" Saranac knife.

 Note: Type-2 sheaths have full ambidextrous capabilities but the vertical